practicingruby/sandal.github.com/_posts/2012-05-01-the-right-kind-of-people.md

 make those who truly believe in what you are trying to do.
 If you build up trust with your supporters, they will go along for the ride with you whether it is smooth sailing or not.
-While this may not be the most profitable thing to do economically speaking, it helps build a sort of genuine sustainability for your business that cannot be gained through embracing the consumer mindset.
+While this may not be the most profitable thing to do economically speaking, it helps build genuine sustainability for your business that cannot be gained through embracing the consumer mindset.